Mercedes E-Class hybrid interior & comfort

 Gone are the basic petrol model’s analogue dials; every E-Class variant gets twin 12.3-inch digital screens, with Merc’s MBUX infotainment system, Apple CarPlay and Android Auto.
 New LED lights also feature, plus heated seats, three-zone climate control and 18-inch wheels.

 Step up to AMG Line, which bizarrely sits above the AMG Line Edition, and you’ll get multibeam LED lights and some different interior trim.
 AMG Line Premium brings a keyless go, plus a 360-degree parking camera and augmented reality sat nav.
 This setup uses the car’s camera to overlay arrows on the car’s sat-nav screen, making it much easier to see which turn to take when navigating tight city streets.

 Top-spec cars get the rather lengthy AMG Line Night Edition Premium Plus badge.
 These command a sizable premium but add desirable extras like a panoramic roof, a Burmester stereo and dark trim inside and out.

 Infotainment, apps & sat nav

-You can also control the driver's dials (which are offered with a bewildering array of configurations and driver readouts) and main infotainment screen with touch-sensitive pads on the steering wheel, which sounds terribly complex but actually becomes easy to use with very little familiarity.
+You can also control the driver's dials (which are offered with a bewildering array of configurations and driver readouts) and main infotainment screen with touch-sensitive pads on the (new-for-2020) steering wheel, which sounds terribly complex but actually becomes easy to use with very little familiarity.

 We found this the most intuitive way to hop about the functions while on the move, and more reliable than the hit-and-miss voice control and touchpad.
-Ultimately, the system is highly impressive but not as easy to use as BMW's iDrive; it's not always the fastest system to respond, and despite the variety of control methods, it can be tricky find certain functions in the complicated sub-menus.
+Ultimately, the system is highly impressive but not as easy to use as BMW's iDrive; it's not always the fastest to respond, and despite the variety of control methods, it can be tricky to find certain functions in the complicated sub-menus.